kitconcept/volto-light-theme/docs/conceptual-guides/layout.md

 # Layout

 This chapter describes the layout concepts used in Volto Light Theme.
-It covers container widths, block widths, and breakpoints.
+It covers container widths, block widths, breakpoints, and media queries.

 ## Containers